what is igaming

 ICE - Industry Conference and Exhibition

-ICE is one of the most coveted iGaming conferences and draws people from every section of the gambling industry.
-Hosted in London, the expo attracts 30,000+ attendees and over 450 prominent speakers from the global iGaming industry.
-The event offers the perfect networking platform as casino representatives from over 115 countries participate every year.
+ICE is one of the most impactful iGaming conferences and draws people from every section of the gambling industry.
+The expo attracts 30,000+ attendees and over 450 prominent speakers from the global iGaming sphere.
+The event offers the perfect networking platform as brand representatives from over 115 countries participate every year.
 ICE nurtures new business relationships, promotes innovations, and encourages growth.
-Ice London 2023 is scheduled for 6-9 February.
+ICE was held in London in 2023, and in Barcelona in 2025, and the Revpanda Group was in attendance at both.

 SiGMA is the global hub of all things iGaming.
-The event gathers stalwarts from the casino industry under one roof, including leaders, operators, providers, entrepreneurs, innovators, investors, and IT experts.
-SiGMA hosts several expos globally every year, and the Balkans and CIS exhibition is scheduled for August 22-25, followed by SiGMA Europe between November 14-18.
-Over 15,000 attendees are expected to gather under one roof for three days of events, exhibitions, and networking dinners.
+The event gathers key figures from the casino industry under one roof, including leaders, operators, providers, entrepreneurs, innovators, investors, and IT experts.
+SiGMA hosts several expos globally every year, and the Revpanda Group has sponsored several SiGMA events so far.
+Over 15,000 attendees gather under one roof for a wide range of events, exhibitions, and networking dinners as part of SiGMA events.

-SBC Summit Barcelona is where the global leaders from the iGaming and sports betting industries gather to discuss the future of the iGaming business, exchange ideas and share knowledge, and build powerful connections.
-The event is reserved for industry veterans, with 6,000+ C-level executives, 2,000+ operators, 350+ speakers, and 200+ exhibitors expected to attend the summit between September 20-22.
+SBC Summit is where the global leaders from the iGaming and sports betting industries gather to discuss the future of the iGaming business, exchange ideas and share knowledge, and build powerful connections.
+The event is reserved for industry veterans, with thousands of C-level executives, 2,000+ operators, 450+ speakers, and 600+ exhibitors.
+At the 2024 SBC Summit in Lisbon, Revpanda Group showcased its innovative marketing strategies, and connected with both current and potential clients.

 Future iGaming Trends